 amspire - "Asset & Maintenance Digital Lab"

 "Google meets freight rail" was the title of an article in the Frankfurter Allgemeine Zeitung about a project from the Asset & Maintenance Digital Lab, or "amspire" for short.
 The article was about smart freight cars.
-DB Cargo already has over 1,000 of them.
 The amspire team is advancing plans to equip locomotives and freight cars with state-of-the-art sensors and telematics through its TechLOK and Wagon Intelligence projects.
 Sensors make condition data available at all times, enabling detailed diagnostics of the condition of vehicles and components.
 In the future, this data will be used for flexible, condition-based maintenance, whose ultimate objective is to increase availability and quality and reduce cost.

 The team is working on automating and digitalizing vehicles and maintenance.
 Its current focus is on rail freight transport.
 The lab earned 3.2 points in the Capital ranking.